mmore500/downstream/joss/paper.md

 # Summary

 Downstream offers efficient algorithms for the curation of continuous data streams, implemented across multiple programming languages including C++, Rust, Python, Zig, and the Cerebras Software Language.
 In real-world applications, data streams often exceed available memory capacity and require real-time operations on a continuous, indefinite basis [@Cordeiro2016].
-Applications include sensor networks [@Eiman2003], distributed big-data processing, real-time network traffic analysis, systems log management, fraud monitoring, trading in financial markets, environmental monitoring, and astronomy.
 While traditional approaches like circular ring buffers address this limitation by retaining only the most recent data points, Downstream maintains representative, approximate records of stream history through three novel algorithms: (1) "steady," which creates evenly spaced snapshots across the entire history; (2) "stretched," which preserves important older data points; and (3) "tilted," which prioritizes recent information.
 The library features extensive cross-implementation testing, automated documentation and deployment, and is available through standard package managers.

 # Statement of Need

-Efficient data stream processing is a foundational challenge in modern computing systems, where the ability to analyze continuous, high-volume data has become more prevalent.
-Applications include digital evolution systems, sensor networks, financial markets, and environmental monitoring applications, which all generate data at rates that exceed practical storage capacity while requiring longitudinal analysis across varying time horizons.
+Efficient data stream processing is a foundational challenge in modern computing systems, where the ability to analyze continuous, high-volume data has become more prevalent [@Cordeiro2016].
+Applications include sensor networks [@Eiman2003], distributed big-data processing, real-time network traffic analysis, systems log management, fraud monitoring, trading in financial markets, environmental monitoring, and astronomy, which all generate data at rates that exceed practical storage capacity while requiring analysis across varying time horizons.

-Downstream addresses limitations of traditional approaches by providing algorithms that compress stream history while preserving significant information across various temporal distributions.
-By operating exclusively with primitive operations and eliminating memory overhead, the framework enables efficient operations in severely resource-constrained environments like embedded systems, where available memory may be measured in kilobytes rather than gigabytes.
-For instance, the Cerebras WSE-2 demonstrates this constraint clearly—despite having 850,000 cores and 40 gigabytes of on-chip memory, clearly demonstrates this constraint—despite its impressive computational power, each individual core has access to only 46 kilobytes of memory [@Lie2023].
+Downstream addresses limitations of traditional approaches to data streaming by providing algorithms that compress stream history into fixed memory capacities while preserving significant information across various temporal distributions.
+By exclusively operating with primitive operations and eliminating memory overhead, the framework enables efficient operations in severely resource-constrained environments including embedded systems, where available memory is often measured in kilobytes.
+For instance, the Cerebras WSE-2 demonstrates this constraint clearly—despite having 40 gigabytes of total on-chip memory, each individual core has access to under 50 kilobytes of memory [@Lie2023].

-This capability is particularly valuable for applications such as hereditary stratigraphy in phylogenetic tracking, where memory-efficient lineage record keeping must be maintained across distributed computing environments.
+This capability is particularly valuable for applications such as hereditary stratigraphy in large-scale phylogenetic tracking, where memory-efficient evolutionary history tracking must be maintained across distributed computing environments.

 The framework's distinct approach of requiring only single-operation "site selection" with no metadata storage provides significant improvements in space efficiency compared to previous methods.
-This makes Downstream valuable for applications where individual data items may be as small as single bits or bytes—scenarios where conventional approaches would consume more memory for metadata than for the data itself.
+This makes Downstream especially valuable for applications where individual data items may be as small as single bits or bytes—scenarios, where conventional approaches would consume more memory for metadata than for the data itself.

 # Methods